golodash/docs/docs/2-Slices/38-SortedUniqueBy/content.md

 Title: SortedUniqueBy
 ---

-This method is like 'UniqueBy' except that it's designed and optimized for sorted slices.
+This method is like [UniqueBy](#content-slices-uniqueby) except that it's designed and optimized for sorted slices.

 It accepts a function which is invoked for each element in slice to